Research: The Effects of K-Pop Music On People’s Mood, Behavior, and Self-esteem

 Mentor: Charlotte Kleiman

-K-pop is a musical genre that consists of an assortment of other genres such as electronic, hip-hop, rock, R&B, etc. In 2019, Data from the Korean Foundation showed that there were more than 99 million fans worldwide that participate in fan clubs dedicated to South Korean culture, including K-Pop.
-85% of the world’s population suffers from low self-esteem (Rubino, 2010).
-K-Pop and Self-esteem both impact the world significantly.
-The main purpose of this study is to identify and examine the effects of K-Pop music on people’s self-esteem and the changes of the person’s mood/behavior due to the fandom or artist.
-My hypothesis is that the music or fandom of an artist will have a significant effect on the person’s self-esteem and mood/behavior.
-One of the research papers that influenced this experiment was by Laffan et al. (2020).
-For his study he investigated that the self-categorized K-pop fandom characteristics will have higher levels of K-Pop fanship and psychosocial outcomes.
-For this study, the experiment is going to use an online survey.
-This survey will be distributed to various social media platforms.
-The participants will be the ages of 15-30 of any age, gender, and nationality.
-The survey will be broken up into two parts and there will be a total of 20 songs; 10 songs are K-Pop and the other 10 from other genres.
-The song choices are based on the song’s valence score, which is a measure from 0.0 to 1.0 describing the musical positiveness conveyed by a track (Kurt Lewin, 1935).
-The participants will then answer the following 9 questions.
-The Self- Assessment Manikin (SAM) is a pictographic scale to assess emotion in three independent affective spaces which are valence, arousal, and dominance (Bradley & Long, 1994).
-The Semantic Differential Scale (SDS) is a seven-point scale used to derive the respondent’s attitude towards the given object or event by asking him or her to select an appropriate position on a scale between two bipolar adjectives (Charles Osgood, 1979).
-It is predicted that on the SAM scale, more participants will rank themselves of having greater and happier moods.
-For the SDS, the participants will score high.
-It is expected that K-Pop will bring in greater mood changes than the other genres.
-The results of the study may show that K-Pop or music in general could be a new way for people to increase their self-esteem.
+K-Pop is a musical genre that consists of an assortment of other genres such as electronic, hip-hop, rock and R&B. In 2019, data from the Korean Foundation showed that there were more than 99 million fans worldwide who participate in fan clubs dedicated to South Korean culture, including K-Pop.
+85% of the world’s population suffers from low self-esteem.
+The main purpose of this study is to identify and examine the effects of music on people’s self-esteem and changes in the person’s mood/behavior due to the fandom or artist.
+It was predicted that K-Pop will have a positive effect on the person’s self-esteem and mood/behavior.
+For this study, an online survey was distributed through various social media platforms.
+The participants were ages 15-30.
+There were 6 surveys with a total of 6 songs; 3 songs were K-Pop and the other 3 are from other genres.
+The song choices were selected based on similar valence scores, which is a measure of a pictographic scale.
+The Self-Assessment Manikin (SAM) and the Semantic Differential Scale (SDS) were utilized in order to monitor the participants' emotions.
+It was expected that K-Pop will cause greater mood changes as compared to the other genres.
+The results of this study could show that K-Pop music as well as music in general, could be an effective way for people to increase their self-esteem.

 About this Scientist: